-The Mixed Use Zones Project will develop new mixed use planning and zoning designations to help implement the Centers and Corridors concepts that emerged with the Portland Plan’s Healthy Connected City strategy.
+The Mixed Use Zones Project is developing new mixed use planning and zoning designations to help implement the Centers and Corridors concepts that emerged with the Portland Plan’s Healthy Connected City strategy.
 Portland’s new Comprehensive Plan proposes to focus commercial activity and a majority of new household growth in mixed use “centers and corridors” that will serve as the anchors of convenient, walkable neighborhoods.

-The project will focus on revising the city’s Commercial and Central Employment (EX) zones that are applied outside of the Central City.
+The project focuses on revising the City’s Commercial and Central Employment (EX) zones that are applied outside of the Central City.
 These zones — in which mixed use development is allowed — were created in the early 1990s, when auto-oriented and lower intensity commercial uses were more common.
-These zones should be revised to address issues that arise with newer intensive mixed use forms, such as building mass and/or bulk, design and context, transitions and step-downs, and ground floor uses.
+The Mixed Use Zones Project will revise these zones to address issues that arise with newer intensive mixed use forms, such as building mass and/or bulk, design and context, transitions and step-downs, and ground floor uses.

-Overall, the project will:
+This project will:

-- Evaluate current development and design regulations and development outcomes in existing mixed use/commercial zones to determine what is working well and what needs improvement.
+- Evaluate Portland’s current development and design regulations and development outcomes in existing mixed use/commercial zones to determine what is working well and what needs improvement.

-- Develop a framework for new mixed use zones that better responds to the hierarchy of centers anticipated in the new Comprehensive Plan, as well as different geographic contexts throughout Portland (e.g., Southwest hills, small block patterns in close-in eastside neighborhoods, or the larger block patterns in East Portland).
+- Develop a framework for new mixed use zones that better responds to the hierarchy of centers anticipated in the new Comprehensive Plan, as well as different geographic contexts throughout Portland (e.g., southwest hills, small block patterns in close-in eastside neighborhoods, or the larger lot and block patterns in eastern neighborhoods).